Richard Hardwick: Early life

 Hardwick was born in Namibia, but raised in Western Australia.
 He attended Churchlands Senior High School in Perth and was selected for the Australia 'A' Schoolboys team in 2011.
-Hardwick earned his stripes playing for University of Western Australia in the local Premier Grade competition.
+Hardwick earned his stripes playing for University of Western Australia in the local Premier Grade (1st Grade) competition.
 He previously played in the Juniors for UWA.
 In addition he spent two years with the Future Force squad preparing to become a Super Rugby player.